Florida Starfish Species Identification: How to Identify 8 Beautiful Types

 Being a marine biologist, I have deeply researched sea star species identification projects and concluded the best and most beautiful Florida sea stars that can be easily found.

-Florida Starfish Species List By Clain Blythe
+Florida Starfish Species Identification Guide By Clain Blythe

-Florida hosts a variety of sea star species, but being a marine biologist, I will choose 8 top species names in the list of my choice below:
+Florida hosts a variety of sea star species, but being a marine biologist, I will choose 8 top stunning species names in the list of my choice below:

 1. Nine-Armed Sea Star